Bhumipat001/Innovedex2025/README.md

 - Us choosing an **uncommon but effective mechanical design** gave our team a major competitive advantage.
 - Iterating **multiple times before the event** allowed for better mechanical reliability and proof testing.
-- In competition, **not being the fastest might make you lose sometimes, but being unrealiable will make you lose every time.**
+- In competition, **Make sure to time manage so you don't end up sleeping 2hrs per day**

 ---